Photo credit: @mtb_luis

 Keep Nature Wild

-“Nature is healing and it belongs to all of us but to continue to enjoy it, she said we need to share it responsibly.” - Karla Amador, founder of 52 Hike Challenge
+“Nature is healing, and it belongs to all of us.
+But to continue to enjoy it, we need to share it responsibly.” - Karla Amador, founder of 52 Hike Challenge

 Quarantine was an opportunity for the trails to take a breather, but there’s still a lot of work for us to do.